Early Learning STEM Australia

 For example, data on app usage will be collected to help us improve the program.
 This data will be stored securely on Australian servers.
 If you have any questions about privacy, please contact us at email@example.com

 Yes.
-Families are encouraged to engage with the ELSA Pilot.
-We are developing a family suite that includes an app and resources to support connection between children’s homes and preschools.
+Families of an ELSA Pilot preschool are encouraged to participate.
+We are developing a family suite that includes an app and resources to support a strong connection between children’s homes and preschools.